Paid Leave Programs Across the States

 Who's eligible:

-• Employees who work for the executive, legislative, or judicial branches of the state government plus those employed by local boards of education.
+- Employees who work for the executive, legislative, or judicial branches of the state government plus those employed by local boards of education, including charter schools.

 Benefits:

-• Mothers and fathers can receive 120 hours per 12-month period after birthing, adopting, or fostering a child.
+- Mothers and fathers can receive up to six weeks per 12-month period after the birth, adoption, or foster placement of a child.

 The scoop: School districts have until July 1, 2030, to establish a policy to provide up to 30 days of paid maternity leave for Kentucky public school teachers and employees.